softwaremmm/summary_pipeline/speciation.md

 Competitive Mapping outputs a list of species, which is ordered by "meandepth" (the mean number of reads mapped to an individual base in the reference genome) to give a "top hit" species.
 However, Competitive Mapping does not provide information on lineage or subspecies.
 This information can in some cases be obtained from mykrobe, which reports species (which we usually refer to as subspecies), phylogenic group and lineage.

-In cases where mykrobe does not return any information or cases where there is a **mixed population** then the species name from Competitive Mapping is used.
-Otherwise, the name returned is looked up using the species name from Competitive Mapping, and the species and the lineage name from mykrobe (if available).
-Where no combination of Competitive Mapping, mykrobe species and lineage name can be found in the reference table ([example reference table](test_data/reference/name_mapping.csv)), the Competitive Mapping name is used.
-Note: The Competitive Mapping name is still converted to a nicer display name using the table.

 Coverage, depth and number of reads mapped (Reads) are always sourced from Competitive Mapping.

 ## Additional steps for mixed populations